-For example, if you need a new 4K TV take a look at what features each brand offers, perhaps take a look at a few in person (Currys is great for displaying side by side comparisons in-store), and find a few options you would be happy to pick up.
+For example, if you need a new 4K TV take a look at what features each brand offers, perhaps take a look at a few in person and find a few options you would be happy to pick up.
 Get to know their prices and how cheap they can be so that you can identify a good deal quickly on the day.

-However, it's also worth identifying the features that you could sacrifice in order to boost the specs that you really care about - you don't want to miss out on the best Prime Day deals just because the specific model you had in mind isn't taking part.
+However, it's also worth identifying the features that you could sacrifice in order to boost the specs that you really care about - you don't want to miss out on the best Prime Day deals just because the specific model you had in mind isn't on sale.

 3. Keep some of that flexibility in your budget